Crushing Data Cliches: Digital Transformation. Part 1

 In my opinion, this is the most crucial step in the initiative.
 A company should be pragmatic and realistic in its approach.
 Digital transformation requires a lot of resources as it impacts all spheres of the business model.
-Investments in the implementation of new technologies, staff development, and business process re-engineering could be massive.
+Investments in implementing new technologies, staff development, and business process re-engineering could be massive.
 Therefore, the company should prioritize and limit its ambitions to a feasible scope and choose relevant factors for prioritization.
-The examples of these factors are the period to get a return on investment and the impact on the business profitability.
+Examples of these factors are the period to get a return on investment and the impact on the business profitability.
 Companies with various business models may profit from the digital transformation of different business processes.
-Figure 5 demonstrates an example of mapping between various technologies that enable digital transformation and business drivers and corresponding processes.
+Figure 5 demonstrates an example of mapping between multiple technologies that enable digital transformation and business drivers and corresponding processes.

 The example in Figure 5 leads us to the following conclusions:

 The business driver and corresponding business processes define the required technology, not vice versa.